merative/acd-containers/src/pages/usage/custom-resource-apis.md

 toc: true
 ---

-The `Acd` resource is a Custom Resource Definition used to deploy and manage an instance of IBM Watson Annotator for Clinical Data Service.
+The `Acd` resource is a Custom Resource Definition used to deploy and manage an instance of Annotator for Clinical Data service.

-Just as other Kubernetes objects do, the Acd custom resource includes two nested object fields that govern the object's configuration: the object `Spec` (desired state) and the object `Status` (current state).
+Just as other Kubernetes objects do, the `Acd` custom resource includes two nested object fields that govern the object's configuration: the object `Spec` (desired state) and the object `Status` (current state).
 When a custom resource is created or updated, the desired state (Spec field) is updated and available immediately.
 Over time, the system will work to bring the Status into line with the Spec.
-These fields provide a standard way to report the state of the custom resource or ACD Service instance.
+These fields provide a standard way to report the state of the custom resource or ACD service instance.

 For more information on the object spec, status, and metadata, see the [Kubernetes API Conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md).